hupe13/extensions-leaflet-map-testing/README.md

 For providers with api key or similar see  https://your-domain&#46;tld/wp-admin/admin.php?page=extensions-leaflet-map-testing&tab=providers.

 <h3>File Manager</h3>
-lists all gpx and kml files in uploads directory.
+Lists all gpx and kml files in uploads directory.
 Copy shortcodes.

 <h2>now in official plugin</h2>
 Former tested functions see <a href="https://github.com/hupe13/extensions-leaflet-map/">here</a>.